 Mon Cham is also OK for a day trip.
 Come and take selfies with fields of flowers, and enjoy good coffee.

 Here are some of my photos from January 2013.
 It was indeed a rather cold night.
 But I still remember the panorama views and the fantastic scones and coffee in the morning.

-Mon Cham is situated on a hill ridge in a place, the Mong Nong Hoi village in Mae Rim.
+Mon Cham is situated on a hill ridge, the Mong Nong Hoi village in Mae Rim.
 To begin with, it was the Kiu Seau forest area.
-Then, villagers converted the area to opium production.
-For a long time it has been part of a Royal Project.
-The Royal Project transformed the area into vegetable production.
-Camping and glamping now blends with agriculture.
-Also on the top of the mountain Mon Cham has a famous viewpoint called “Mon Long”.
-This is a popular spot where people go to see the” sea of mist”.
+Then, villagers converted the site to opium production.
+For a long time, it has been part of a Royal Project.
+The Royal Project transformed the space into vegetable production.
+Camping and glamping now blend with agriculture.
+Also, on the top of the mountain, Mon Cham has a famous viewpoint called “Mon Long”.
+This is a popular spot where people see the” sea of mist”.